Rigidity and reconstruction in matroids of highly connected graphs: Graph matroid families

 We say that a graph matroid family $\MM$ is \emph{trivial} if every graph is $\MM$-independent; otherwise $\MM$ is \emph{nontrivial}.
 For a nontrivial graph matroid family $\MM$, we define its \emph{dimensionality} $\dimensionality{\MM}$ and \emph{threshold} $\threshold{\MM}$ as and

 Note that we always have $\dimensionality{\MM} < \threshold{\MM}$.

-The following lemma shows that the rank function of a nontrivial graph matroid family grows linearly.
-It is a special case of a theorem of Kalai \cite[Theorem 3.2]{kalai_1990} (see also \cite[Theorem 10.2]{kalai_1985}).
+As far as we are aware, these definitions are new.
+Nonetheless, the idea underlying the definitions is implicit in a number of papers.
+In particular, the following lemma, which shows that the rank function of a nontrivial graph matroid family grows linearly, is a special case of a theorem of Kalai~\cite[Theorem 3.2]{kalai_1990} (see also~\cite[Theorem 10.2]{kalai_1985}), and appears independently in~\cite[Proposition 4.69]{kiraly.etal_2013}.
 For completeness, we provide a proof.